Doctor of Education, Educational Leadership, University of Georgia, 1998

 Bachelor of Arts, English, Georgia State University, 1986

 Will Rumbaugh graduated with his Ed.D. from the Department of Educational Leadership at the University of Georgia in 1998.
-He spent the last 30 plus years in public kindergarten through 12th-grade education serving in various roles: high school teacher, assistant principal and principal, language arts supervisor, state assessment specialist, curriculum director, assistant superintendent, area superintendent and director of school improvement for the state of Georgia.
+He spent the last 30-plus years in public kindergarten through 12th-grade education serving in various roles: high school teacher, assistant principal and principal, language arts supervisor, state assessment specialist, curriculum director, assistant superintendent, area superintendent and director of school improvement for the state of Georgia.
 He has also taught educational leadership courses at Kennesaw State University and the University of North Georgia.

-Rumbaugh has been married to an amazing woman for 30 years and is the proud father of three wonderful young women.
+Rumbaugh has been married to an amazing woman for over 30 years and is the proud father of three wonderful young women.
 He was born in Atlanta and is a permanent Georgia resident.

 Rumbaugh, W. (2002).
 “Teacher Supervision: Lessons from Reading Recovery.”
 Streamlined Seminar (A Publication of NAESP), 20 (3), 1-2.